TechPolicyLab/Data-Statements/template.md

 > A collection of pointers to relevant metadata should be provided.
 Suggestions include:

-* Link to the license/copyright permissions for use or modification of the dataset
+* License: `Link to the license/copyright permissions for use or modification of the dataset`
-* Link to the published or online guidelines that annotators used to annotate the data
+* Annotation guidelines: `Link to the published or online guidelines that annotators used to annotate the data`
-* Link to documentation providing metadata about the annotation process, including protections for annotator anonymity, how annotators were compensated, and which aspects of the annotation were produced automatically
+* Annotation process: `Link to documentation providing metadata about the annotation process, including protections for annotator anonymity, how annotators were compensated, and which aspects of the annotation were produced automatically`
-* Metrics for inter-annotator agreement and/or other numerical scores of dataset quality
+* Dataset quality: `Metrics for inter-annotator agreement and/or other numerical scores of dataset quality`

 ## M. DISCLOSURES AND ETHICAL REVIEW